spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 # Stream Processing with RabbitMQ

-In this guide we will develop three Spring Boot applications that uses Spring Cloud Stream's support for RabbitMQ and deploy them to Cloud Foundry, Kubernetes, and on your local machine.
+In this guide, we develop three Spring Boot applications that use Spring Cloud Stream's support for RabbitMQ and deploy them to Cloud Foundry, to Kubernetes, and on your local machine.
-In another guide, we will [deploy these applications using Data Flow](%currentPath%/stream-developer-guides/streams/data-flow-stream/).
+In another guide, we [deploy these applications by using Data Flow](%currentPath%/stream-developer-guides/streams/data-flow-stream/).
-By deploying the applications manually, you will get a better understanding of the steps that Data Flow will automate for you.
+By deploying the applications manually, you get a better understanding of the steps that Data Flow automates for you.

 The following sections describe how to build these applications from scratch.
 If you prefer, you can download a zip file containing the sources for these applications, unzip it, and proceed to the [deployment](#deployment) section.

-You can [download the project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-rabbitmq/dist/usage-cost-stream-rabbit.zip?raw=true) that contains all three applications from your browser, or from the command line:
+You can [download the project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-rabbitmq/dist/usage-cost-stream-rabbit.zip?raw=true) that contains all three applications from your browser.
+You can also use the command line, as the following example shows:

 ```bash
 wget https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-rabbitmq/dist/usage-cost-stream-rabbit.zip?raw=true -O usage-cost-stream-rabbit.zip